sleeperh/Intelligent-Dipstick/README.md

 *	Search for MAX6675 and install the library by Yurri Salimov
 *	Search for NimBLE and install the library by h2zero

+### Uploading Arduino Programs onto the ESP32 Dev Kit C v1 and Adafruit Feather
+To install Capstone_Sensors.ino onto the ESP32 Dev Kit C:
+1. Connect the Dev Kit C to a USB port via micro-USB connector
+2. Open Capstone_Sensors.ino in Arduino IDE
+3. Navigate to the Tools menu in Arduino IDE, then choose Port and select the appropriate serial port associated with the newly connected Dev Kit C
+4. Within the Tools menu, choose Board menu, select ESP Arduino, and from that menu choose “ESP32 Dev Module”
+5. Navigate to the Sketch menu in Arduino IDE and select the Upload option (alternatively press Ctrl+U).
+The program will compile and upload onto the ESP32 board.